Taxes in relation to property in Cyprus

 Rental Income

-Rental income earned from immovable property situated in Cyprus is subject to income tax in Cyprus.
-The tax treatment of rental income depends on the status of the person receiving the income.
+Rental income from immovable property situated in Cyprus is subject to income tax.
+The treatment depends on the owner and the nature of the property.

 Got a question?
 Get in touch